seanmoore805/Jeopardy-Calendar-Bot-1/README.md

   - `modules`: Backend code that is relied upon for most of the commands/scripts
   - `tests`: Unit tests for mostly targeting modules
   - `index.ts`: Primary entry point for running the bot (`npm start`)

+## TODO

+- Log file rotation (there's a Winston module or plugin or something like that for that)